mikey-t/db-migrations-dotnet/docs/Demo.md

 ## Project setup

-The following video demonstrates setting up a brand new project that will be utilizing a single PostgreSQL database:
+The following clip demonstrates setting up a brand new project that will be utilizing a single PostgreSQL database:

 - Create new directory for project
 - Initialize [swig-cli](https://github.com/mikey-t/swig) dev task orchestration tool for project